What is the Hip Replacement?

 - do not eat or drink anything, including water, for 6 hours before surgery

-- stop taking aspirin, warfarin, anti-inflammatory medications or drugs that increase the risk of bleeding one week before surgery to minimise bleeding
+- stop taking aspirin, anti-inflammatory medications or drugs that increase the risk of bleeding one week before surgery to minimise bleeding

 - review blood replacement options with your doctor